What are Mentoring Circles?

 The Pit to Peak Pathfinders mentoring circles is an initiative designed to empower and connect mining professionals across the globe.
 Recognising the unique challenges of a geographically dispersed and diverse industry, this mentoring programme provides a supportive and inclusive space where participants can contribute and accelerate both personal and professional growth within their profession or current work area.

-This initiative aims to create a dynamic space for the mining community to come together – to engage by function, learn from one another, build networks and share valuable insights to drive both big and small changes within the industry.
+This initiative aims to create a dynamic space for the mining community to come together – to engage by function, learn from one another, build professional connection and share valuable insights to drive both big and small changes within the industry.

 Programme Details